Identification and appropriation (Mythmaking in the martial arts, Part 4)

 In his first screen test, Lee verges on nerdy in dress and manner, with no sign of the “cat”s, “man”s, and “baby”s that would come to flavor his speech.
 So why the abrupt shift?
 Marketing and demographics.

 In the especially hagiographic biopic, I Am Bruce Lee, director/ producer and sometime writer of Black Panther comics, Reginald Hudlin says of him:²

 He’s got swagger.
 We [i.e. black audiences] love his style.
 He had style the way Muhammad Ali had style in the ring.

-It’s no accident that Hudlin makes this connection.
+It’s no accident that Hudlin makes the connection between Ali and Lee.
 The folklore has it that John Saxon remarked on all the Ali films that Lee possessed and obsessively viewed during the filming of Enter the Dragon and asked him why.
 Lee reportedly told him he would fight Ali one day.
 It is clear that this was mere bluster.
 Instead, Lee was both studying Ali’s moves, as we shall see, as well as this badass African American’s way of presenting himself.

 But why?
 As I’ve already discussed, the martial arts craze had been sweeping the US for some time when Lee jumped on the bandwagon.
 The return of soldiers from Korea and Vietnam was one of the main motivating factors.
 One such person was former marine, Steve Sanders, who took the name Steve Muhammad upon converting to Islam.
 He summed up the experience thus:³

 I didn’t enjoy being over there.
 Anybody who says he did is either a nut who enjoys seeing people killed or a liar.
 I really don’t know why I was there in the first place.
 I didn’t hate the North Vietnamese or the VCs.
 They looked the same as the South Vietnamese who we were supposed to be helping.
 How can you like one and hate the other?
 As far as I’m concerned, those people just want to be left alone to do their own thing.